-Very similar effects to other 1:1 ratio strains like Shark Shock.
-This is probably my favorite aspect from this entire Dancehall strain review.
+Very similar effects to other 1:1 ratio strains like Shark Shock by Hexo .
+This is probably my favorite aspect of this entire Dancehall strain review.

 It’s some good daytime weed as it keeps you functional and focused; I wouldn’t try this for insomnia.
 I was also hoping that it would improve my dancehall skills; unfortunately, there’s probably no weed on the planet that would help me with that.

 - Harlequin: With a similar 5:2 CBD:THC ratio and dominant terpenes like myrcene and pinene, Harlequin provides similar effects to Dancehall with a more pronounced herbal flavor profile.